AFLplusplus/LibAFL/fuzzers/README.md

 ## Example fuzzers

-You can find here all the example fuzzers built on top of LibAFL.
+You can find a large amount of example fuzzers built on top of LibAFL.
 They are sorted by focus:

 - `baby`: Minimal fuzzers and fuzzers demonstrating specific features that don't fit anywhere else.